midonet/midonet/docs/rest-api-specification.md

         <td>Bool</td>
         <td>POST</td>
         <td>No</td>
-        <td>Set whether the match on the data layer destination should
+        <td>Set whether the match on the data link layer destination should
-         be inverted (match packets whose data layer destination is NOT equal to dlDst).
+         be inverted (match packets whose data link layer destination is NOT equal to dlDst).
 Will be stored, but ignored until dlDst is set.</td>
     </tr>